alvarobartt/simpsons-mnist/README.md

 [ROIS-DS Center for Open Data in the Humanities Kuzushiji-MNIST](https://github.com/rois-codh/kmnist), and some more created by the open source community.

-Here's an example on how the data looks lke:
+Here's an example on how the data looks like:

 RGB | Grayscaled
 :--:|:----------: